Fersi26/Fersi26.github.io/README.md

 - add your contact infos in line 70 <div class="contact-container">

 Version of python compatibility
-- Minimum recommended is python 3.8 for FastAPI and Pydantic Maximum supported is python 3.12 which is current stable release; all these libraries should be compatible
+- Minimum is python 3.8 for FastAPI and Pydantic Maximum supported is python 3.12 which is current stable release; all these libraries should be compatible, i personally use 3.11.4
 - install the python dependencies by : pip install fastapi uvicorn flask flask-cors pydantic
-- run directory_indexer located portfolio/"Web Apps"/ by (python directory_indexer.py)
+- run directory_indexer located in portfolio/"Web Apps"/ by (python directory_indexer.py)
+- run both python files in terminal : (python app.py) and (python ollama.py)
+- forward a port in vs code 8000 or 5343 and make it publicly visible then open the link in browser